awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Usage-Metrics.md

-# CloudWatch Usage Metrics<a name="CloudWatch-Usage-Metrics"></a>
+# CloudWatch usage metrics<a name="CloudWatch-Usage-Metrics"></a>

 CloudWatch collects metrics that track the usage of some AWS resources\.
 These metrics correspond to AWS service quotas\.
 Tracking these metrics can help you proactively manage your quotas\.
-For more information, see [Service Quotas Integration and Usage Metrics](CloudWatch-Service-Quota-Integration.md)\.
+For more information, see [Visualizing your service quotas and setting alarms](CloudWatch-Quotas-Visualize-Alarms.md)\.

 Service quota usage metrics are in the `AWS/Usage` namespace and are collected every minute\.